GEM-benchmark/NL-Augmenter/filters/polarity/README.md

 This filter filters a transformed text if it does not retain the same polarity as an original text.

+The polarity filter has two settings:
+* filtering based on a polarity score sign
+    * if two polarity scores do not align, the filter returns false (neutral score of 0 is acceptable by positive and negative polarities)
+    * enabled with `strict_polarity = True`
+* filtering based on some allowed difference in polarity scores
+    * polarity scores should not differ by some number from 0 to 1
+    * enabled with `strict_polarity = False`
+    * default value for the allowed difference in polarity scores is 0.5; to change it, set the `diff_allowed` argument

 Author: Maria Obedkova

 ## Why is measuring performance on this split important?